Tangail Airport

-Tangail Airport is an airstrip in Tangail city, Bangladesh.
+Tangail Airport is an airstrip in Tangail, in central Bangladesh.
 The airport was built in 1967 to serve Tangail District and other nearby districts, mainly for agricultural purposes.
-Several cargo airbuses were used in the 1970s to spread pesticides in local paddy fields.
+Several cargo airbuses were used in the 1970s to spread pesticides in the local paddy fields.
 The airport has remained unmaintained since 1976 due to the local administration's negligence.
-Tangail airport has been used for Bangladesh Air Force training.
+The airport has been used for Bangladesh Air Force training.